By Paul Caffrey

 The CRA also highlighted instability in accommodation and a lack of interpreters available to help refugee children.

-Meanwhile, if returned to Government this weekend, FG’s also vowing to meet the “huge challenge” of increasing the Overseas Development Assistance (ODA) programme to 0.7% of gross national income by 2030.
+Meanwhile, if returned to Government this weekend, Fine Gael is also vowing to meet the “huge challenge” of increasing the Overseas Development Assistance (ODA) programme to 0.7% of gross national income by 2030.

 The party’s manifesto says: “This will be a huge challenge – a trebling of our current commitment.
 It will require cross-party commitment across the Dáil.”